open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

 they need.
 If an implementation does not need this flexibility, it SHOULD return `false` when logging is disabled for the provided arguments.

+The returned value is not always static, it can change over time.
+The API SHOULD be documented that users needs to call this API each time they generate a `LogRecord` to ensure they have the most up-to-date response.

 ## Optional and required parameters

 The operations defined include various parameters, some of which are marked